pmaganty/mytodo/api/README.md

 Current tokens expire after 7 days.
 A production system would use short-lived access tokens (15 minutes) paired with long-lived refresh tokens, reducing the window of exposure if a token is compromised.

 ### Social Auth (Google/GitHub Login)
 Most personal apps benefit from OAuth login.
 Users don't want to manage another password.
-This would be implemented using ASP.NET Core's OAuth middleware.
+This could be implemented using ASP.NET Core's OAuth middleware.

 ### Image Uploads (S3/Cloudflare R2)
 Both `User.AvatarUrl` and `Project.CoverImageUrl` fields exist on the models but are not currently exposed in the UI.
 Implementing this properly requires: